 - Securing summary judgment for a lender in a complex mortgage foreclosure case involving novel lack-of-consideration and loss mitigation defenses, which was affirmed on appeal by the Illinois Appellate Court; and

 - Negotiating numerous favorable settlements on behalf of clients when litigation was not the most cost-effective approach.

 Mike’s service extends to the community where he volunteers his time to several organizations, including the Chicago-Kent Alumni Association where he mentors current students and recent graduates.
 At Marist High School, he is an instructor for the Moot Court Club.

-Mike previously served on Chuhak & Tecson's Business Development & Marketing Committee and is currently a member of the firm's Associate/Law Clerk Oversight Committee.
+Mike previously served on Chuhak & Tecson's Associate/Law Clerk Oversight and Business Development & Marketing Committees and is currently a member of the firm's Professional Education Committee.